-So far, regression and classification methods covered in the lecture can be used for set-valued variables, sequence-valued variables (e.g., strings), noticena calledestricturedisvariables.
-Ori complex in ariables umbers.
+So far, regression and classification methods covered in the lecture can be used for

-- numerical variables, - ▶ binary variables (re-interpreted as numerical), and - nominal variables (coded as set of binary indicator variables). often called scalar variables.
+- numerical variables, - ► binary variables (re-interpreted as numerical), and - ► nominal variables (coded as set of binary indicator variables). often called scalar variables.

-Often one is also interested in more complex variables such as
+Often one is also interested in more complex variables such as often called structured variables or complex variables.